andlabs/libui/README.md

 *Note that today's entry may be updated later today.*

+* **25 May 2016**
+	* uiDrawTextLayout attributes are now specified in units of *graphemes* on all platforms.
+This means characters as seen from a user's perspective, not Unicode codepoints or UTF-8 bytes.
+So a long string of combining marker codepoints after one codepoint would still count as one grapheme.

 * **24 May 2016**
 	* As promised, `uiCombobox` is now split into `uiCombobox` for non-editable comboboxes and `uiEditableCombobox` for editable comboboxes.
 Mind the function changes as well :)
 	* There is a new function `uiMainStep()`, which runs one iteration of the main loop.
 It takes a single boolean argument, indicating whether to wait for an event to occur or not.
 It returns true if an event was processed (or if no event is available if you don't want to wait) and false if the event loop was told to stop (for instance, `uiQuit()` was called).